AT&T Developer

 2. Then go up a level to Developer Options and turn on USB Debugging.
 See the Video Optimizer User Guide for additional information on capturing traces.

-11. Open Video Optimizer.
+9. The first time you open Video Optimizer.
 Go to File>Preferences.
 Set the ADB path by browsing to the adb.exe file.
-Go to Data Collector>Start Collector to ensure connected device shows up.

-For more information, see How to set up Video Optimizer on your Windows computer.
+For a step-by-step installation video, see How to set up Video Optimizer on your Windows computer.

 Mac OSX